 Of course, no matter how confident your child appears to be in the water, your active supervision of them is still essential.
 Accidents can happen in seconds – even to the most confident swimmers.

 As your children get older and become more confident swimmers, the lessons they will receive around swimming and water safety will focus more on survival techniques and responding to emergency situations in the water.

-It can be too easy for a child at this age to put their water safety education on the backburner.
+It can be too easy for a child at this age to put their water safety education on the back burner.
 Life tends to get more hectic – your 17-year-old may have a part-time job or spend a lot of their time at home studying.

-Have them allocate time for regular swim sessions at home and at the beach, as continually swimming will not only develop their strength and confidence in the water, but also highlight to them how new risks can arise in different swimming environments.
+Have them allocate time for regular swim sessions at home and at the beach, as continually swimming will not only develop their strength and confidence in the water but also highlight to them how new risks can arise in different swimming environments.

 Teaching them about rips, for instance, and how to get out of them, will ensure they approach the beach with care every time they visit.

 If you’re at the point of planning a pool for your backyard, consider the safety features of the pool you’re interested in.
-Narellan Pools has taken safety into account when designing its pools – that’s why every one of our pools features a child-safety ledge around their perimeter.
+Narellan Pools has taken safety into account when designing its pools – that’s why every one of our pools features a child-safety ledge around its perimeter.
 This ledge provides a safe exit point from anywhere within the pool, allowing them to easily pull themselves up and out of the water.